 VCMI’s 2010 “Food Waste in Canada” report estimated that food waste in Canada amounts to $27 billion.
-On December 10, 2014, VCMI released an updated report, which shows the actual quantifiable amount is $31 billion.
+In 2014, VCMI released an updated report, which shows the actual quantifiable amount is $31 billion.

 On October 4, 2016, VCMI released its latest report, which highlights the issue of food loss and waste (FLW) in Canada and, drawing on global comparisons, puts forward proposals to more effectively tackle food and associated wastes.
 It proposes how interactions within government and between government and industry be improved to enable the creation of an objective pragmatic roadmap for reducing FLW in Canada.